MehdiAbbanaBennani/Self-Driving-Car-Nanodegree/Traffic-Sign-Classifier/README.md

 To train the model, I used the Adam Optimizer.
 The model ran 50 epochs.

 ####4.
+Model selection
 I considered several neural networks architectures, mostly inspired from LeNet architecture.
 I tried adding several dropout layers, adding an additional convolutional layer, changing the size of the layers.

 I also considered learning rate decay, and other optimization algorithms.
 I also tested several sets of parameters.

 Dropout helps achieving a better generalization performance.

 Since all the pictures represent traffic signs, the class of necessary features for the classification is smaller than the needed class for more complex problems which involve very different object.
 Therefore, I think a shallow neural network is enough for the discrimination.
-However, since there are 43 classes, the classification quality improved when I considered wider fully connected layers in comparaison with the LeNet layers.
+However, since there are 43 classes, the classification quality improved when I considered wider fully connected layers in comparison with the LeNet layers.
 The reason is that LeNet was designed for MNIST which only contains 10 classes.

 My final model results were:
 * training set accuracy of 1